wurem/odin-recipes/README.md

 In this project I'm gonna build a basic recipe website.
-I'm gonna use only HTML code to realize it to make sure a fully understood the code.
+I'm gonna use only HTML code to realize it to make sure I fully understood the code.
 Thanks to TheOdinProject.
 # odin-recipes